Luan16p/Luan16p/README.md

 Throughout my career, I've had the privilege to specialize in various areas of software development, including:

-- **Front-end:** Solid experience in building advanced and responsive interfaces using frameworks like React, Angular, and Vue.js.
+- **Front-end:** Solid experience in building advanced and responsive interfaces using frameworks like React, Angular, NextJS.
-- **Back-end:** Proficiency in developing RESTful APIs using technologies like Node.js, Python, and Java, ensuring application integrity and efficiency.
+- **Back-end:** Proficiency in developing RESTful APIs using technologies like Node.js, Laravel and Java, ensuring application integrity and efficiency.
+- **App's** I also venture into learning new things that interest me a lot, like C, Rust and I've even gotten closer to assembly.
+Seeing how memory, cpu and other things work under the hood is something fascinating in my opinion.

 ## 📞 Contact